Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Holdout-Loss-Based Data Selection via In-context Learning

 \paragraph{Practical implementation } In practice, we apply the following two techniques to further improve the efficiency of Algorithm~\ref{algo:reweighting}.

-When computing the in-context approximation (line 6 or \eqref{eq:ica}), including the entire holdout set as demonstrations is often infeasible due to prompt length constraints.
-One solution is to divide the full holdout set into multiple subsets, compute the score for each, and average the results; however, this can be computationally intensive.
-Instead, we select the top-$k$ holdout examples most similar to each candidate via $k$-nearest neighbor (kNN) search in an embedding space.
-To further improve efficiency, we periodically update the scores $R$ times during training, instead of recomputing them at every iteration.
-Experimental results show that even with these practical approximations, our method consistently improves alignment performance.
+When computing the in-context approximation in \eqref{eq:ica}, including the entire holdout set as demonstrations is often infeasible due to prompt length constraints.
+A straightforward approach is to partition the holdout set into multiple subsets, compute scores for each subset, and average the results; however, this is computationally expensive.
+Instead, we select the top-$k$ holdout examples most similar to each candidate using $k$-nearest neighbor (kNN) search in an embedding space.
+In addition, rather than computing scores at every training iteration, we update them only $R$ times periodically over the course of training.
+Experimental results show that, despite these practical approximations, our method consistently improves alignment performance.

 The complete procedure incorporating these techniques is presented as Algorithm~\ref{algo:implementation} in Appendix~\ref{app:implementation}.
 We ablate the effects of different choices of $k$ and $R$ in Section~\ref{sec:ablation} and analyze the computational overhead of our implementation in Section~\ref{sec:analysis}.